monadplus/rbst/README.md

 This package implements a self-balancing-tree-like data structure called _Randomized Binary Search Tree_.

-This data structure behave exactly like a _Random Binary Search Tree_, irrespectively of the input data distribution, with fast (logarithmic time complexity) `insert`,`delete`,`lookup`,`merge` operations.
+This data structure behave exactly like a _Random Binary Search Tree_, irrespectively of the input data distribution, with fast (logarithmic time complexity) `insert`,`delete`,`lookup`,`union` operations.

 ### When to use this package?